UEFA European Championship records and statistics: Own goals

 As of the 2024 tournament, 30 own goals have been scored.
-France have been the beneficiary of five own goals, while three have been conceded by Portuguese, Slovakian and Turkish players.
+France have been the beneficiary of five own goals, while three have been conceded by Portuguese, Slovak and Turkish players.
 No player has scored more than one own goal.

 Assists

 Notes: The criteria for an assist to be awarded may vary according to the source, the following stats is based on the assists criteria according to Opta.
 However, according to UEFA's own official list, Cristiano Ronaldo and Karel Poborský share first place with eight official assists each.